-Find out more about the diaphragm and find out if this is the contraceptive method for you
+Find out more about the diaphragm and if this is the contraceptive method for you

 The diaphragm is a flexible rubber or silicone cap that fits inside the vagina and covers the opening to the womb (the cervix).
 A doctor or nurse fits a diaphragm for you to check the size and to teach you how to use it properly.
 It should be used with a spermicide that kills sperm.
 Spermicides can come in the form of creams, foams or jellies.

 The diaphragm is 92-98% effective with very careful use, higher failure rate with less careful use.

 What are the benefits of the diaphragm?

 - The diaphragm doesn’t affect how regular your periods are

 - You only use it during sex and can put it in whenever you want before sex